Skip to main content

 Before making any investment decision, you should read the Product Disclosure Statement (PDS) for the fund carefully.
 If you have questions or are unclear about the implications of your investment decision, you should seek advice from a licensed Financial Advice Provider.

-All information displayed is sourced from KiwiSaver providers, the Disclose Register, or publicly available sources.
+All information displayed is sourced from KiwiSaver scheme providers, the Disclose Register, and the Sorted Smart Investor universal feed (operated by Te Ara Ahunga Ora Retirement Commission), or other publicly available sources.
 We take reasonable steps to ensure accuracy but cannot guarantee information is always current or complete.

 FundCompare.co.nz may receive referral fees or commissions from KiwiSaver providers if you sign up via links on this website.
 These payments do not influence the order, ranking, or inclusion of products displayed.